ralphribeiro/using-asyncio-in-python/src/chapter 3/notes.md

 - *Discouraged* - asyncio.get_event_loop(), callable from anywhere

 Tasks and Futures:
 - a Future represents a future completion stateof some activity and is managed by the loop.
 A Task is exactly the same, but the specific “activity” is a coroutine, probably one of yours that you created with an async def function plus create_task().
 The Future class represents a state of something that is interacting with a loop.
 That description is too fuzzy to be useful, so you can instead think of a Future instance as a toggle for completion status.
 When a Future instance is created, the toggle is set to “not yet completed,” but at some later time it will be “completed.”
 In fact, a Future instance has a method called done() that allows you to check the status, as shown in Example 3-15.
-- Task  instances  are wrappers for coroutine objects, and their result values can be set only internally as theresult of the underlying coroutine function.
+- Task instances are wrappers for coroutine objects, and their result values can be set only internally as the result of the underlying coroutine function.

+#### ensure_future():
+- If you pass in a coroutine, it will produce a Task instance (and your coroutine will be scheduled to run on the event loop).
+This is identical to calling asyncio.create_task() (or loop.create_task()) and returning the new Task instance.
+- If you pass in a Future instance (or a Task instance, because Task is a subclass of Future), you get that very same thing returned, unchanged.
+Yes, really!